-These studies are being conducted using multiple independent mouse models of marrow adiposity, models of intra-osseous tumor growth, and novel cell culture approaches, combined with pharmacological and genetic manipulation and lipidomic technology.
-Our ultimate goal is to determine whether targeting FABP4/ IL-1B axis and/or associated pathways would create new treatment options, and provide improvement in outcomes for men with metastatic disease.
+Our studies involve multiple independent mouse models of marrow adiposity, models of intraosseous tumor growth, and novel cell culture approaches combined with pharmacological and genetic manipulation and lipidomic technology.
+Our ultimate goal is to determine whether targeting tumor metabolism and/or associated pathways would create new treatment options, and provide improvement in outcomes for men with metastatic disease.

-- Development and characterization of photoactivatable protease (e.g. cathepsin K) inhibitors as potential agents in treatment of bone metastatic disease
+Our additional research interests involve the development and characterization of photoactivatable protease inhibitors as potential agents in treatment of primary cancer and metastatic disease.

 Education and Training: